I would like to speak with an advisor in the School of Health & Rehabilitation Sciences. How do I make an appointment?

 How can I learn more about the Direct Admission option in Health Sciences?

-Only the Health Sciences offers a direct admission option.
-Participation in Honors or Scholars is the only qualification at this time for first term direct admission into the Health Sciences program.
-After the first term at OSU all students must have a 3.0 GPA and be part of Honors or Scholars in order to be directly admitted.
+Only the Health Sciences major offers a direct admission option.
+Participation in Honors or Scholars is the only qualification at this time for first term direct admission into the Health Sciences major.
+After the first term at OSU all students must have a 3.0 GPA and be part of Honors or Scholars in order to be directly admitted to the Health Sciences major.
 Please visit the Health Sciences Direct Admission page to learn more about this option.

 I am thinking of switching my major to something outside of the School of Health & Rehabilitation Sciences.
 How do I officially change my major?

-Some colleges, schools, or departments require a major information session prior to declaring the major, and others may require you to take a certain number of courses and/or meet certain grades or GPA requirements before being admitted to the major.
+Students will need to meet with an advisor within the unit that houses that major.
+During that meeting (depending on requirements for the major), the advisor should be able to change the students major and listed advisors in Buckeyelink.
+Some colleges, schools, or departments require a major information session prior to meeting with an advisor in the unit of the new major, and others may require you to take a certain number of courses and/or meet certain grades or GPA requirements before being admitted to the major.
 It is important to find out what the major requires in order to begin and remain on your timeline for completing your degree.
-Find out what would be required to declare yourself major.
+Find out what would be required to declare a new major.